LIFEHUBBER

 But the limits matter.
 Origin is not the same as accuracy.
 A watermark is not the same as context.
 Missing metadata is not the same as evidence that something is human-made.

-For LifeHubber readers, the signal is this: AI trust is moving from model quality alone toward product surfaces, provenance systems, platform labels, and the messy handoff between them.
+The broader signal is that AI trust is moving beyond model quality into product surfaces, provenance systems, platform labels, and the messy handoff between them.

 AI Radar note